OctopusDeploy/blog/blog/2025-06/slack-argo-workflow/index.md

 </details>

 ### Kind
 The Kind for the Workflow manifest is a WorkflowTemplate using the api of argoproj.io/v1.
-The annotations applied to this template are what is required to designate this is a `Promotion Workflow` in Codefresh (it allows it to be displayed in the correct dashboards).
+The annotations applied to this template are what is required to designate this as a `Promotion Workflow` in Codefresh (it allows it to be displayed in the correct dashboards).
 If using vanilla Argo Workflows, the annotations section can be removed.

 ```yaml
 apiVersion: argoproj.io/v1alpha1